OLC-Bioinformatics/olc_genomics_portal/README.md

 Return to the docker container terminal window and input -`python3 manage.py upload_metadata Metadata_csv.csv` this populates the database with sequences.

-Use nano or vim to edit make_metadata_csv.py
--`nano make_metadata_csv.py` or
+If "encoding error", use nano or vim to edit make_metadata_csv.py -`nano make_metadata_csv.py` or
 -`vi make_metadata_csv.py`
 and remove `, encoding='ISO-8859-1'` and save